TimeTap23/kolekt/docs/oauth/META_COMPLIANCE_GUIDE.md

-# Meta Platform Compliance Guide for ThreadStorm
+# Meta Platform Compliance Guide for Kolekt

 ## 🛡️ **Meta-Legal & Production-Safe Implementation**

-This guide ensures ThreadStorm is fully compliant with Meta's Platform Terms and ready for production deployment.
+This guide ensures Kolekt is fully compliant with Meta's Platform Terms and ready for production deployment.

 ## 📋 **1.
 Meta App Configuration**